 About this blog: 50 pictures from Nepal, her culture, vibrant spiritual spots, verdant nature and residents.
-This is an ode to Nepal beyond the granddad of every adventure seeker, the Mount Everest walking trail through a photoblog!
+This is an ode to Nepal beyond the granddad of every adventure seeker, the Mount Everest trekking trail through a photoblog!

 From the Heart of Chitwan…